 History and Heteronomy: Critical Essays.
-Tokyo: The University of Tokyo Center for Philosophy, 2009.
+Tokyo: University of Tokyo Center for Philosophy, 2009.

-“The Subject and Social Theory: Marx and Lukács on Hegel,” in Andrew Chitty and Martin McIvor (eds,), Marx and Contemporary Philosophy, Houndmills, Basingstoke, UK and New York: Palgrave Macmillan.
+"The Subject and Social Theory: Marx and Lukács on Hegel.
+In Marx and Contemporary Philosophy.
+Edited by Andrew Chitty and Martin McIvor.
+Houndmills, Basingstoke, UK, and New York: Palgrave Macmillan.
 2009.

-“Capital in Light of the Grundrisse,” in Marcello Musto (ed.)
-Karl Marx’s Grundrisse.
+"Capital in Light of the Grundrisse."
+In Karl Marx’s Grundrisse.
 Foundations of the Critique of Political Economy One Hundred and Fifty Years Later.
+Edited by Marcello Musto.
 London and New York: Routledge.
 2008

 Marx Reloaded: Repensar la teoria critica del capitalismo.
 Madrid: Traficantes de Suenos.
 2007